NomadLyfe/phase-3-project/README.md

 I plan on eventually adding the capability for the computer to change difficulty.

 Also I am planning on adding the capability for the user to be a color other than white.

-Additionally, I plan on adding the ability for a user to select a game from the hi-score chart (using the game id) to look at the final board state of that game.

 ## License